yahoo/elide-doc/pages/guide/v5/17-migration.md

 ---
 layout: guide
 group: guide
-title: Migration
+title: Migration From Elide 4
 version: 5
 ---

-Elide 4 documentation can be found [here](/pages/guide/v4/01-getting-started.html).
+Elide 4 documentation can be found [here](/pages/guide/v4/01-start.html).

 ## New Features in Elide 5.X